cx-language/cx/docs/book/language-overview.md

 ## Simple and expressive language

 - Only structs instead of having both struct and class.
 - Only pointers instead of having both pointers and references.
-Note that C* pointers are not identical to C/C++ pointers.
+Note that cx pointers are not identical to C/C++ pointers.
 - Member access always uses `.`, never `->`.
 - Switch statement cases break automatically, avoids bugs caused by missing `break` in C and C++.
   Fallthrough is opt-in.
 Variables can also be declared inside switch cases without requiring a block.
 - Simpler to parse, making it easier to implement syntax highlighting, auto-formatting, linting, etc.
 - Single-parameter constructors are not implicit by default.
 - Only one initialization syntax instead of [three](https://en.cppreference.com/w/cpp/language/initialization).
-- The `static` keyword is not overloaded with 3 different meanings.
-C* uses it only for non-instance members.
+- The `static` keyword is not overloaded with 3 different meanings. cx uses it only for non-instance members.
-- No built-in preprocessor, at least not in the same form as C and C++.
-  C* only has the conditional compilation directive `#ifdef` and its friends, which can be configured only from the command-line, not from source code as can be done in C and C++ with `#define`.
-Although there is no preprocessor, C* may get macros in some form if it turns out the language needs them.
+- No built-in preprocessor, at least not in the same form as C and C++. cx only has the conditional compilation directive `#ifdef` and its friends, which can be configured only from the command-line, not from source code as can be done in C and C++ with `#define`.
+Although there is no preprocessor, cx may get macros in some form if it turns out the language needs them.
 - No `const` (except for C interop).